cheklinim/seminar3_3623/instruction_git.md

 ## **GitHub**
 * A **FORK** creates copy of Git repository.
 Changes and updates to the forked repository will be isolated to the fork and will not be reflected in the original repo.
+For executing:
+Go to repo you want to fork.
+Press fork button.
+Check parameters.
+Press Create fork.

-* **Pul request** let you send request and tell about changes you've made to a branch in a repository on GitHub.
+* **Pull request** let you send request and tell about changes you've made to a branch in a repository on GitHub.
+After git push go to forked repository, switch to branch where changes were made, contribute, open pull request.